 Agency, as relevant to the remote hosted data, and any other relevant State of

 Maine Laws and Policies.

-Director and the Hosting Vendor.
-Convey all communication between the Hosting
+and the Hosting Vendor.
+Convey all communication between the Hosting Vendor and

-Vets detailed reports from the hosting vendors with appropriate technical
+detailed reports from the hosting vendors with appropriate technical resources.

 Instruct this Hosting Vendor to transfer the data in its

 custody to another Hosting Vendor at the end of the hosting contract.

 Explicitly state the data ownership in the contract.